List of Star Fox characters: Katt Monroe

 is a female pilot and an old acquaintance of Falco from their days as a part of a space gang known as "FREE-AS-A-BIRD".
-She who comes to the aid of the Corneria Defense Force and the Star Fox team.
+She comes to the aid of the Corneria Defense Force and the Star Fox team.
 Katt resembles a cat, and appears with pink fur in Star Fox 64 and Star Fox Zero, but appears in Star Fox Command with black fur.
+She pilots an advanced military ship that she stole from Andross.

 She appears in Star Fox 64 on the planet Zoness, and will either appear to defend the Great Fox in Sector Z, or shoot switches on Macbeth.
 She has a crush on Falco Lombardi, wishing to join Star Fox to be close to him.
-In Star Fox Command, she appears in missions with Falco in the Asteroid Belt and Sector X. She and Falco have an argument in which Falco insults her and Katt vows to never help him again, though later in the storyline, she does say she "can't just sit and watch him from the sidelines".
+In Star Fox Command, she appears in missions with Falco in the Asteroid Belt and Sector X. She and Falco have an argument in which Falco insults her and Katt vows to never help him again, though she still comes to his aid later in the storyline.
+In one of the game's alternate endings, she and Falco form the Star Falco mercenary group.

 In the manga, "Farewell, Beloved Falco", Katt appears to have a romantic relationship with Kool, another cat with blue fur.
 Though she implies she likes him, she still shows a liking for Falco.

 Katt is voiced by Kyōko Tongū in the Japanese version of Star Fox 64, and Kei Hayami in the Japanese version of Star Fox 64 3D and Star Fox Zero.

-Dinosaur Tribes

-There are various Dinosaur Tribes that live on Sauria as seen in Star Fox Adventures.

-When the Aparoids invaded Sauria during Star Fox: Assault, some of the Dinosaur Tribes lost some of their members to the battle.

-CloudRunners

-The are one of the two ruling tribes on Sauria.
-They resemble Pteranodons.

-EarthWalkers

-The are one of the two ruling tribes on Sauria.
-They resemble various Ceratopsid genera.

-HighTops

-The are the largest dinosaur tribe on Sauria.
-They are based on the Apatosaurus and other Sauropods.

-LightFoots

-The are a secretive and reclusive tribe on Sauria.
-They are loosely based on the Ornitholestes and the Chief LightFoot has a frill similar to that of a frilled lizard and the Jurassic Park version of the Dilophosaurus.
-They live in the LightFoot Village between ThornTail Hollow and Cape Claw.
-The LightFoots do not interact with other Tribes.

-RedEyes

-The are a tribe of carnivorous dinosaurs that are locked up in the Walled City on Sauria by the EarthWalkers.
-They are based on the Tyrannosaurus.
-The RedEyes are released from the Walled City by General Scales.

-ShadowHunters

-The ShadowHunters are a tribe of dinosaurs that are mostly seen in the Test of Fear.
-They evoke the appearances of the Velociraptor and Coelophysis.

-SharpClaws

-The are a race of humanoid Allosaurus that are more advanced and violent than the other tribes.
-The SharpClaw originated from a fragment of the second moon of Sauria which crashed into the planet and became known as the Moon Mountain Pass.
-Eventually, they left their home and spread.
+In English, she is voiced by Lyssa Browne.
+Brittany Cox voices the character in the 2026 remake.